Bitcoin: Use for payments

 According to Harvard Professor Kenneth Rogoff as of 2025, bitcoin is rarely used in regular transactions with merchants, but is popular in the informal economy and for criminal activities.
 Prices are not usually quoted in bitcoin and trades involve conversions into fiat currencies.
 Commonly cited reasons for not using bitcoin include high costs, the inability to process chargebacks, high price volatility, long transaction times, and transaction fees (especially for small purchases).
 Bloomberg reported that bitcoin was being used for large-item purchases on the site Overstock.com and for cross-border payments to freelancers.
 As of 2015, there was little sign of bitcoin use in international remittances despite high fees charged by banks and Western Union.

 From September 2021 until January 2025, the Bitcoin Law made bitcoin a legal tender currency in El Salvador, alongside the US dollar.
 The adoption had been criticized internationally and within El Salvador.
 In 2022, the International Monetary Fund (IMF) urged El Salvador to reverse its decision.
 As of 2022, the use of Bitcoin in El Salvador remained low: 80% of businesses refused to accept it.
-In 2025, El Salvador's government revoked bitcoin's status as legal tender currency in order to comply with conditions set by the IMF for a loan.
+In 2025, El Salvador's government revoked bitcoin's status as legal tender currency to comply with conditions set by the IMF for a loan.
 El Salvador still describes bitcoin as "legal tender", but its acceptance is no longer obligitory (as it is with the US dollar) and the El Salvador government no longer accepts bitcoin for payment of taxes or fees.

 In April 2022, the Central African Republic (CAR) adopted bitcoin as legal tender alongside the CFA franc, but repealed the reform one year later.

 Bitcoin is also used by some governments.
 For instance, the Iranian government initially opposed cryptocurrencies, but later began using them to circumvent sanctions.
 Since 2020, Iran has required local bitcoin miners to sell bitcoin to the Central Bank of Iran, allowing the central bank to use it for imports.
 Some constituent states and local governments also accept tax payments in bitcoin, including Colorado in the US and Zug and Lugano in Switzerland.
 As of 2023, the US government owned more than $5 billion worth of seized bitcoin.